-At UBHearing, we’re thrilled to report that our first year of business is shaping up to be an unrivaled success.
+At UBHearing, we’re thrilled to report that business is shaping up to be an unrivaled success.

 A good portion of our continued success is attributable to our objective, evidence-driven approach to hearing aid selection and fitting.
 In this article, we’ll share aspects of the unique, UBHearing approach to successful fitting.
 In particular, we’ll focus on the most common form of hearing loss, which is mild-to-moderate, age-related hearing loss.
 If you are over fifty years old and suspect you are experiencing gradual hearing loss in both ears, there is a good chance you may have mild-to-moderate hearing loss.